qtalr/lab-03/README.md

   - What did you find most/ least challenging?
   - What resources did you consult?
     - Instructor?
 R or Quarto documentation, Websites (provide links)?
-  - What more would you like to know about descriptive assessment of datasets in R and/ or Quarto?
+  - What more would you like to know about Trace the datascape in R and/ or Quarto?
     - Find potential resources you might consult to continue your learning.
 Provide links and a brief description of the resource.

 ## Submission for feedback